 Reset app preferences

-Resetting app preferences have done the trick for several users – including me.
+Resetting app preferences have done the trick for several users to fix error “Unfortunately Google Play Services Has Stopped” including me.
 Hopefully, it clicks for you as well.

 - Go to Settings and tap on Apps.